vinsontan/HotDay2021/content/lab07/index.md

 In the Dynatrace console, go in Settings -> Processes and containers -> Process group detection.

+Expand the Cloud application and workload detection section.

+As per our documentation, you will need to use the disable Cloud application and workload detection while enabling the rule based tag feature with DT-ContainerBoundariesAffected to select the process groups.

 Expand the Process detection rules section.

 Click <b>Add detection</b> rule.